GovReady/govready-q/docs/source/installation-guide/installing-govready-q-server/linux/ubuntu/index.rst

 3 (option b).
 Installing MySQL
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Install MySQL OS packages either the same server as GovReady-Q or on a different database server.
+Install MySQL OS packages either on the same server as GovReady-Q or on a different database server.

 .. code:: bash